-Andreas Canyon is a 1 mile heavily trafficked loop trail located near Palm Springs, CA that features a waterfall and is good for all skill levels.
+Andreas Canyon is a 1 mile heavily trafficked loop trail located near Palm Springs, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, and birding and is accessible from September until May.

 Desert canyon hike on the Agua Caliente reservation.
 Parking is $9 per vehicle.